 Oklahoma Statute (12 O.S.
 Sec 2611.12) currently states that children 18 and under are permitted to have a therapy dog with them in court.

-As you can see, Willa and Bear are beloved by all.
-They are a therapeutic presence for victims, witnesses, and even employees of our office.
-We are very thankful to have them and believe they are crucial for connecting with members of the public to make them feel secure while they are in the office.
+As you can see, Bear is beloved by all.
+He is a therapeutic presence for victims, witnesses, and even employees of our office.
+We are very thankful to have him and believe he is crucial for connecting with members of the public to make them feel secure while they are in the office.